cdnjs/cdnjs/README.md

 ## Contributing

-As this repository is now considered robot-only, pull requests are no longer excepted for this repository.
+As this repository is now considered robot-only, pull requests are no longer accepted for this repository.
 If you are looking to contribute to cdnjs, please take a look at the [`cdnjs/packages`](https://github.com/cdnjs/packages) repository or any of our other [open-source repositories on GitHub](https://github.com/cdnjs)!

 ## Sponsors